 - Are putting more capital into research and development or product improvements

 - Increased their team size significantly, thus providing more value to customers over shorter periods of time

-Regardless of the reason, raising fees is a sensitive topic with clients.
-Here, we examine key considerations in announcing a price increase and provide the perfect price increase letter to customers for your agency to use.
+Regardless of the reason, raising fees is a sensitive topic to breach with clients.
+In this blog, we examine key considerations before you announce a price increase to clients and best practices in the delivery of how to announce a price increase to clients.
+We’ll also provide you with a template of the perfect price increase letter to customers for your agency to use.

-1. Communicate the change to your team first
+1. Communicate the notice of price increase to your team first

 “Increasing your cost will impact every team in the business, whether directly or indirectly,” she says.

 “While your customer service team needs to know how to answer questions, your marketing and sales teams will need to understand how to explain the new pricing to existing clients and sell it to new customers.”

 In communicating to your team it’s important to ensure that there is alignment between sales, marketing, and customer service.
 This way the sales team won’t be overpromising and the customer service team will have fewer fires to extinguish.
 Consistent information from all areas of the company will reduce customer confusion and push-back.